List of Warriors characters: Changing Skies

-The Changing Skies series covers events in the story from The Elders’ Quest to an unpublished book.
-It details the Clans’ struggles with Twolegs and a mysterious prophecy.
+Changing Skies covers events from The Elders' Quest to an unpublished book.
+It details the Clans' struggles with humans encroaching on their territory and a mysterious foreboding prophecy.

 Moonpaw

 Apprentice of ThunderClan and protagonist of the ninth arc.
+She is haunted by the spirit of her dead sister, Morningkit.

+Morningkit

+Sister of Moonpaw.
+She died shortly after her birth, and haunts Moonpaw, refusing to move on to StarClan.
+She is immature and spiteful.

 RiverClan

 RiverClan is one of the five warrior Clans, and the home of one of the eighth arc's protagonists.

-Crookedstar's Promise

-Crookedstar's Promise details the life of RiverClan leader Crookedstar.
+The Prophecies Begin

 Crookedstar

-Leader of RiverClan before Leopardstar.
-As a kit, he was cursed by Dark Forest warrior Mapleshade to watch all his loved ones die around him.